![]() |

 more then 100,000 Macedonians who fought along these three armies,

-drove the Turks out of Macedonia, but Macedonia did not gain its
+finally drove the Turks out of Macedonia, but Macedonia did not gain its

 freedom.
-Instead, the Balkan countries partitioned
+Instead, the three Balkan countries

 Macedonia among themselves and Greece occupied the